 The smooth surface created by concrete barriers is by far safer if you slide along the road after an accident, like motorcyclists can.

-For riders, a helmet cam can capture the sights of your ride and also provide crucial evidence if you get involved in an incident on the road.
+Helmet laws have undergone drastic changes the past couple of years and this understandably has led to significant confusion amongst riders.
+For many riders, the use of a helmet camera can capture the sights of your ride and provide crucial evidence if you are involved in a road accident.

-But the rules around helmet cameras are inconsistent across Australia.
-In our opinion they are legal to use in all States, but the legislation only makes that clear in Queensland and the ACT.
-We’ve seen several cases of riders being charged elsewhere, most recently in South Australia.
+In our opinion they are legal to use in all states, but the legislation only makes that clear in Queensland and the ACT.
+We’ve seen several cases of riders being charged elsewhere, most recently in Victoria and South Australia.